-We are delighted to be relaunching our Young Interpreter Scheme® at Seymour Park.
+We run the Young Interpreter Scheme® at Seymour Park.
 The scheme provides peer support to pupils and families who are international new arrivals and who are learning English as an Additional Language (EAL).

-The Young Interpreter Scheme® recognizes the huge potential that exists within our school community for pupils of all ages to use their skills and knowledge to support new learners of English so that they feel safe, settled, and valued from the start.
-We have over 20 languages spoken at Seymour Park so this scheme gives us a fantastic opportunity to celebrate our amazing multilingualism too!
+The Young Interpreter Scheme® recognises the great potential that exists within our school community for pupils of all ages to use their skills and knowledge to support new learners of English so that they feel safe, settled, and valued from the start.
+We have over 20 languages spoken at Seymour Park so this scheme also gives us a fantastic opportunity to celebrate our amazing multilingualism!

 “I love helping people and I love speaking in different languages to people.
 I am also happy that we have a lot of people that speak different languages in our school.”